textbook/textbook.github.io/content/development/spa-config.md

 ```

 The configuration for this is covered [here][3]. **Note** that the `path` key in the manifest file is the directory within your repo that the app is in, _not_ the network path to host the app at.

+The TAS router is smart enough to allow push-state routing, too; a request to `host.domain.ext/foo` will go to the frontend app unless you explicitly mount another app at `/foo`.
+Between that and the ability to simply set `pushstate: enabled` in the `Staticfile`, this is a really easy way to handle client-side routing with something like [React Router][18] or the built-in [Angular router][19], taking full advantage of the [HTML5 history API][20].
+The buildpack will configure NGINX to handle serving the `index.html` for any missing requests and your SPA can take over from there.

 One limitation of the path routing approach is that this _only_ removes the configuration issue for API URLs; if you have other configuration that varies by environment you'll need to manage that using the methods above.
 However, if you can make a relative request and have that routed to a dynamic application, the JSON approach can be used and the request fulfilled based on environment variables, so you don't need to swap out files between environments.